kennethreitz-archive/.com/content/posts/121217-requests-1.0.md

 - Support for new protocols (SPDY)
 - Communication.
 Documentation, ecosystem, and community.

+It's been a great [two years](http://kennethreitz.org/requests-python-http-module.html).
 Thanks to everyone in the community for your continual love and support!
 This project would be a fruitless endevor without you.

 Cheers — here's to 1.6 million more downloads.